salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # noTemplateSpecified

 No template specified for update.
 You must specify either a template ID with --template-id or a template name with --template-name.

+# noUpdateFieldsSpecified

+No update fields specified.
+You must specify at least one field to update such as --label or --description.

 # fetchingApp